 So Boltzmann gods are almost certainly an inevitability.
 Just immensely rarer than Boltzmann brains.
 Maybe even rarer than Boltzmann worlds, although many must surely be easier to randomly construct.
 They would be like the many different kinds of naturalistic gods I started talking about.
 Infinitely many configurations even under known physics would produce all kinds of gods of different sizes, powers, characters, of all degrees of intelligence and knowledge.
 These would in effect be alien gods, gods with bodies (however ephemeral or bizarre those bodies might be), gods with limitations.
 But they would be capable of anything gods of yore were, from immortality and superpowers, to intelligently creating universes and working scientific wonders (miracles, for all intents and purposes: see Clarke’s Third Law).

 That’s what would distinguish them from just any Boltzmann brain, the ability to do those things; that’s what would classify them as accidental gods, and not just accidental people.
-And they need not even be accidental: we ourselves might one day create gods like this; we may even one day become gods like this.
+And they need not even be accidental: we ourselves might one day create gods like this; we may even one day become gods like this (see How Not to Live in Zardoz).
 Barring an extremely unlikely disaster, a million years from now we will have the technology to accomplish either.
 And we are unlikely to be the only ones in this universe able to do this.
 In fact, in all probability, someone has done it already (statistically, we must have gotten started billions of years later than many civilizations in the cosmos).
 It’s just that, odds are, they are probably a billion galaxies away.
 And their gods, being physical beings with all the limitations that entails, won’t be able even to know we exist, much less communicate with us or lend us a hand.

 Which is why many people don’t really allow these sorts of beings to be called “gods.”
 That is, this is not what people mean when they ask whether God exists, or insist that He does.
 Not even polytheists mean their gods to be distant aliens, accidental or manufactured.
 So the real question is not whether “gods” exist somewhere, in this or any of the universes that exist if P1 is true, but whether supernatural gods exist.
 Gods that don’t have the limitations and flaws of physical creatures.
 Gods that can be everywhere in the universe at once.
 Gods that aren’t slowed by the speed of light or weakened by the laws of thermodynamics.
 Invisible Gods that created our universe and hear our thoughts and meddle in our affairs, for good or ill.
 Gods that have constructed awesome heavenly places for us to go live in after we die (or horrific eternal prisons, as the case may be).
 Those kinds of Gods.